DHCSSza/dh-ignite/content/docs/kzn/exhibit.md

 ---
 # Title, summary, and page position.
-linktitle: Exhibitor guidelines
+linktitle: KZN - Exhibitor guidelines
-summary: Exhibitor guidelines
 weight: 4
-icon: store
-icon_pack: fas

 # Page metadata.
-title: Exhibitor guidelines
+title: KZN - Exhibitor guidelines
 date: '2022-07-01T00:00:00Z'
 type: book # Do not modify.
 ---

 DH-IGNITE is an opportunity for individuals, research groups, and organisations to showcase their digital humanities and computational social sciences work.
 Do you offer products or services to researchers or institutions interested in digital innovation?
 Come and share your work and experience!

-Exhibitors can join via invitation or application.
+## Exhibition opportunities
+---

-## By invitation
+### By invitation

 The DH-IGNITE team will invite potential exhibitors to showcase their work, products or services.
 These nominated organisations will receive an invitation email from the DH-IGNITE team.

-## By application
+### By application

-Please [contact us](../../#contact) if you have not received an invitation but would like to exhibit your work at the conference.
+Please [contact us](../..contact) if you have not received an invitation but would like to exhibit your work at the conference.
 In your email, please include the following information:

 - The institution or company you are representing
 - A short description of the work you will be exhibiting